Anon-Planet/thgtoa/guide.md

 #### Fedora Disposable VM:

-Within the Applications Menu (upper left), Select the Fedora-33 template (x being the latest Fedora template available in your install):
+Within the Applications Menu (upper left), Select the Fedora-34 template:

 -   Go into Qube Settings

--   Clone the VM and name it "fedora-32-brave" (this VM template will have Brave)
+-   Clone the VM and name it "fedora-34-brave" (this VM template will have Brave)

 -   Again, go into the Applications Menu and select the clone you just created